ZiadMahmoudd/Weather-API-App/Weather Journal/README.md

 how can you use it ?
 it's Easy Just put your ZIP code and Tell us about your Feeling and the Api Will tell you How is the weather today

-if your are Devloper :
+if you are a Devloper :
 First : you should install Node.js in your PC secound : use The command npm install To Downlode all the dependencies Third : run The server : node server.js "Note: The port is 3000"